Neloreck/dreamstate-book/src/api/data_management/context_manager.md

   public randomizeUser(): void {
     this.setContext({ user: "user-" + Math.random() });
   }
 }
 ```

-Then you should provide it with other context managers.
-Do not forget about application-level scope provision.
+To integrate this manager with other context managers, provide it at the application level using Dreamstate's scope:

 ```tsx
 import { ScopeProvider, createProvider } from "dreamstate";